$\mathbb{H}^{p,q}$-convex cocompactness and higher higher Teichm\"uller spaces: Non-degeneracy for reductive limits

 Suppose by contradiction that $k=1$.
 Then $\rho(\Gamma)$ is contained in the stabilizer of an isotropic line of~$\R^{p,2}$, which is a proper parabolic subgroup of $\PO(p,2)$.
-Since the Zariski closure of $\rho(\Gamma)$ in $\PO(p,2)$ is reductive, $\rho(\Gamma)$ is actually contained in a Levi subgroup of this parabolic subgroup, namely a Lie subgroup isomorphic to $(\GL(1,\R) \times \OO(p-1,1))/\{\pm\mathrm{Id}\}$.
-Therefore $\Gamma$ acts by isometries via~$\rho$ on the Riemannian symmetric space $\R \times \H^{p-1}$ of this subgroup, which has dimension~$p$.
-Since $\rho$ has finite kernel and discrete image, this action is properly discontinuous.
-Since $\vcd(\Gamma)=p$, this action must be cocompact (see Fact~\ref{fact:vcd}), and so by the Milnor--\v{S}varc lemma $\Gamma$ is quasi-isometric to $\R \times \H^{p-1}$, which contradicts the Gromov hyperbolicity of~$\Gamma$.
-Therefore $k=0$, \ie $\L$ is $\sfb$-non-degenerate. \end{proof}
+Since the Zariski closure $G$ of $\rho(\Gamma)$ in $\PO(p,2)$ is reductive, it is actually contained in a Levi subgroup of this parabolic subgroup, namely a Lie subgroup $L$ isomorphic to $(\GL(1,\R) \times \OO(p-1,1))/\{\pm\mathrm{Id}\}$.
+The group $G$ is the set of real points of a connected reductive real algebraic group~$\sfG$.
+Let $G^{ss}$ be the set of real points of the commutator subgroup of~$\sfG$, and let $\pi : G\to G^{ss}$ be the natural projection.
+By Fact~\ref{fact:proj-ss-discrete}, the group $\pi(\Gamma)$ is discrete and Zariski-dense in~$G^{ss}$.
+By assumption $\Gamma$ has no infinite nilpotent normal subgroups, hence the restriction of $\pi$ to~$\Gamma$ has finite kernel.
+Therefore the action of $\Gamma$ via~$\pi$ on the Riemannian symmetric space of~$G^{ss}$ is properly discontinuous.
+But this Riemannian symmetric space has dimension $<p$.
+Indeed, $G^{ss}$ is a semi-simple subgroup of $L \simeq (\GL(1,\R) \times \OO(p-1,1))/\{\pm\mathrm{Id}\}$, hence its intersection with the central subgroup $\GL(1,\R)$ of~$L$ is trivial (or of cardinality~$2$), and so $G^{ss}$ is isomorphic to (or a double covering of) its projection to $\PO(p-1,1)$; therefore the Riemannian symmetric space of~$G^{ss}$ embeds into that of $\PO(p-1,1)$, namely $\H^{p-1}$.
+Since $\vcd(\Gamma)=p$, we obtain a contradiction with Fact~\ref{fact:vcd}.